kivanc57/chromadb_framework/README.md

 **Chroma Framework** is a Python-based application designed to manage and search text embeddings using a sentence transformer model.
 The framework enables users to create collections of text embeddings, add new documents, and query the closest texts based on input queries.

 ## Features
-* **Embedding Management**: Create and manage collections of text embeddings.
+⛩️ **Embedding Management** ⛩️ -> Create and manage collections of text embeddings.

-* **Document Addtion**: Add new documents to the collection with metadata.
+📝 **Document Addtion** 📝 -> Add new documents to the collection with metadata.

-* **Text Search**: Find the closest texts to a given query using the embedding model.
+🔎 **Text Search** 🔍 -> Find the closest texts to a given query using the embedding model.

-* **Dynamic Path Handling**: Automatically determine file paths relative to the project directory.
+🚨 **Dynamic Path Handling** 🚨 -> Automatically determine file paths relative to the project directory.

 ## Installation
 1. **Clone the repository**: